MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/prevent-changes-to-security-settings-with-tamper-protection.md

 Tamper protection is also available for Mac.
 For more information, see [Protect macOS security settings with tamper protection](tamperprotection-macos.md).

 > [!IMPORTANT]
-> Built-in protection includes turning tamper protection on by default.
-To learn more about built-in protection, see:
+> [Built-in protection](built-in-protection.md) includes turning tamper protection on by default.
+For more information, see:
 > - [Built-in protection helps guard against ransomware](built-in-protection.md) (article)
 > - [Tamper protection will be turned on for all enterprise customers](https://techcommunity.microsoft.com/t5/microsoft-defender-for-endpoint/tamper-protection-will-be-turned-on-for-all-enterprise-customers/ba-p/3616478) (Tech Community blog post)